NbAiLab/notram/guides/flax.md

 cd ~/
 ```

-Make sure you are logged into Huggingface, GCloud and that your Git credentials are stored appropriately
+Make sure you are logged into Hugging Face, GCloud and that your Git credentials are stored appropriately
 ```bash
 #Install Git LFS
 sudo apt-get install git-lfs